jpamata/jpamata.github.io/mybookshelf/tf4hww.md

 - You dont have to quit your job or retire early

 - What's the worst that could happen?
-Experiments outside the norm often cost nothing, especially in a world where everyone is failing
+Experiments outside the norm often cost nothing, especially in a world where everyone is failing.
+You can turn off all the noise and the world wouldnt end.

 > Flash forward to 2011; is a job interviewer asking about that unusual gap year?
 >